maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-08-23-the-rise-of-vibe-coding.md

 7. If by any reason the step is skipped, it should be marked as skipped in the action plan by adding a ⏭️ right before step name.
 It should be clearly stated why it was skipped.
 8. Always update action plan with relevant findings during plan execution, such as new questions, new contacts, new codebase parts, etc.
 ```
+*Note: I don't know how to nest Markdown in Markdown, therefore if you decide to reuse my copilot instructions, please replace two backticks (``) with three of them, to get a proper Markdown syntax.*

-As you see, you can put a lot of useful information into the instructions file (but remember about LLM limits and try to be short and concise).
-Key information are included in **General notes on working approach relevant for Agent mode** section.
-In **Tools** subsection I specify how to use useful tools that are available for the project (that's right, my Gradle plugin project uses Gradle as a build tool itself and the build file contains everything that agent may need to work and verify the results).
-In **Prepare plan** subsection I specify exactly how the plan should be created and what should be its structure.
-This is a kind of *one shot* prompting technique, that deliberately covers **User story prompt** (see above).
-In **Execute plan** I specify exactly how agent should execute the plan and this covers both **Execution prompt** and **Enhancing the plan prompt** (also from above).
+As you can see, you can include a lot of useful information in the instructions file, but bear in mind the LLM limits and aim to be brief and concise.
+The key information is included in the **General notes on working approach relevant for Agent mode** section.

+* In the **Tools** subsection, I explain how to use the useful tools available for the project.
+That's right — my Gradle plugin project uses Gradle as a build tool itself, and the build file contains everything the agent needs to work and verify the results.
+* In the **Prepare plan** subsection, I explain exactly how the plan should be created and what its structure should be.
+This is a kind of 'one-shot' prompting technique that deliberately covers the **user story prompt** (see above).
+* In the **Execute plan** subsection, I explain exactly how the agent should execute the plan, which covers both the **Execution prompt** and the **Enhancing the plan prompt** (also mentioned above).

 ## Sample prompts

-With all preparations already described, I can start *vibe coding* simply by choosing agent mode in Copilot plugin and placing a simple, problem describing prompt:
+Having completed all the preparations described above, I can start vibe coding simply by selecting Agent Mode in the Copilot plugin and entering a prompt that describes the problem.

 > Currently, all tasks in the problem are executed sequentially, not leveraging parallelization feature of Gradle.
 This results in very long build times for complex projects that execute compilation, preprocessing and postprocessing of long projects.
 Propose a new bounded context named 'flows' that will allow to organize tasks into chains (flows) that can depend on each other (outputs of one flow can feed input of another flows).
 This new flow mechanism should have a separate, new DSL syntax.
 Create an action plan.

-I use *Claude Sonnet 4* as a model and get the following action plan:
+Using Claude's Sonnet 4 as a model, I came up with the following action plan:

 ```markdown
 # Action Plan for Flows Parallelization Enhancement